PaskLab/cardano-docker/README.md

 ### Manually creating the containers

-Next, you need to create both container by running the following commands:
+If you don't use docker-compose, you need to create both container by running the following commands:

     docker run -dit \
         --network host \